parithi-b/TEMR_analysis_pipeline/README.md

   </ol>
 </ol>

-###### please use the full path of the files and have all the required scripts & vcfs in a single folder for ease of use.
+###### please use the full path of the files or have all the required scripts & vcfs in a single folder for ease of use.
 Python and bedtools were run using conda environment.

 ---
 ### STEP 0: Initialize & set up a working environment